 At least 10 years of experience with an international exploration and production (E&P;) operator in dynamic simulation modelling.
 Expert in black oil, compositional, streamline and other levels of simulation.
 In-depth understanding of static reservoir properties and how to integrate them into dynamic modelling.
 Strong background in dual porosity/dual permeability reservoir modelling, reserves estimation and reporting.

 The amount of supervision required to job holder employee (How and to what extent, is the employee's work checked?)

 Some delegation of responsibility, some independence of routine matters.
 Incumbents exercise some control over both the technical and administrative aspects of work.
 Objectives may be set for the position, but the incumbent often works independently.

 The analytical skill required (What is the complexity or standardization of the tasks which are performed?)

 Duties and tasks are varied and complex.
 Work is analytic, nonstandardized, requiring independent judgment to identify, select and apply the most appropriate course of action among available options.

-Service companies, contractors and technical consultants; representatives of other oil companies during farm-in visits; joint venture partners and government auditors
+Consultants and service company representatives; technical staff of other oil companies during farm-in visits; joint venture partners and representatives of financing entities.